 3. Beautiful Blue

-This man cave is very colour co-ordinated.
+This Man Cave is very colour co-ordinated.
 Very “blue” you might say.
 So why not match everything to the colour of the felt on your pool table?
+As we go through the Man Cave ideas on this list you will see that matching the felt color of the pool table to the room decor is a recurring theme.

 There’s an adjoining kitchen, you’ll notice.
 Not quite the privacy you might want but at least the tacos are in easy reach.